Dihan69/CricShot10k/README.md

 ## About

-CricShot10k is a research project aimed at creating a large-scale dataset for classifying different types of cricket shots.
-It also introduces an automated data-collection method, where full-length match videos are automatically split into individual shot clips.
-This removes the major bottleneck of manually trimming footage, which is slow and time-consuming.
-In addition, a modified framework is proposed to further improve shot-classification accuracy.
+CricShot10k is a large-scale video dataset for cricket shot classification, consisting of **10,086 video clips across 15 shot classes**.
+It covers **men’s, women’s, and under-19 matches**, including older matches dating back to 1996, making it one of the most diverse cricket shot datasets available.

+The dataset was created using a **novel automated data-collection method**, which splits full-length match videos into individual shot clips.
+This eliminates the **time-consuming manual trimming process** that limits the size of existing datasets.

+Along with the dataset, we introduce a **modified cricket shot classification framework, CricShotNet**, which incorporates two new layers: automated batter cropping and semi-transparent segmentation mask overlay.
+The subsequent layers use EfficientNetV2-S and GRU, achieving a classification accuracy of 89% on CricShot10k, outperforming previous state-of-the-art methods.

+CricShot10k is intended for **research purposes** and provides a foundation for developing and benchmarking cricket video analysis models.

 ## Dataset Distribution